rikin459/ae1-shopdata/README.md

     npm run dev

 Then you can run the program on  (http://localhost:3000)

+# System Requirements
+The system requirements for this project is listed below

+- Windows 7 or later (preferably)
+- VS code
+- Google Chrome or any Browser
+- stable internet connection (if running the heroku version )

 ## Introduction
 This is a project I had to work on during my university.
 The main purpose of this project was the create a database logging programs which logs data using a web application.
 For the project, we had to choose our one project theme however the project theme must solve a problem and be very realistic.